Ismael-San/ElecTech-Sales-Analysis/README.md

 * Most of ElecTech customers are 60+ year old range - 34% of Total Customers  - 60+ years old generate $14,197,239 over the period

-* 18-29 age range has the least amount of customers: 2,526
+* 18-29 age range has the least amount of customers: 2,526 Total Customer

 * AOV pretty much equal between different age-range